typst/packages/packages/preview/dashing-dept-news/0.1.0/README.md

   `none`.
 It is displayed at the end of the document.

-The function also accepts a single, positional argument for the body of the paper and exports the `article` function accepting a single content argument to populate the sidebar.
+The function also accepts a single, positional argument for the body of the newsletter's main column and exports the `article` function accepting a single content argument to populate the sidebar.

 The template will initialize your package with a sample call to the `newsletter`